nparry/orderly4jvm/README.md

 A JSON schema validator is also included, so you can validate JSON values against your Orderly definitions.

-To use this library in your own project, include the following in your build.sbt file:

-    resolvers += "Nathan Parry's bintray repo" at "http://dl.bintray.com/nparry/maven/"

-    libraryDependencies += "com.nparry" %% "orderly" % "LATEST_VERSION"

 This implementation uses the same test suite as the reference implementation to help ensure consistent behavior.
 If you find a case that produces different output, please let me know and I will add it to the test suite.

+Release artifacts are [available via the JCenter repository](https://bintray.com/bintray/jcenter?filterByPkgName=orderly).
+Once your build tool is configured to use JCenter, you can download this library using coordinates com.nparry:orderly:VERSION - for example in your build.sbt:

+    libraryDependencies += "com.nparry" %% "orderly" % "LATEST_VERSION"

 This project is covered by the [BSD license](http://www.opensource.org/licenses/bsd-license.php).